How to Do a Keyword Gap Analysis

-For example, it is easier to use if you’re looking for keywords that you are not ranking for at all.
-It is possible to filter search queries to look at your competitor’s position compared to yours but it takes some finesse.
+For example, it’s easier to use if you’re looking for keywords that you’re not ranking for at all (new content opportunities).
+It’s possible to filter search queries to look at your competitor’s position compared to yours but it takes some finesse.

 3. Get your keyword list

 Open up your tool and enter your website domain.
 Then enter your main competitors and click “Compare.”
 The keyword gap tool will show you a list of keywords your competitors rank for and where you appear in the SERPs for those same words.

 If you are using Semrush, you’ll go to the left menu and use the keyword gap tool.